LyfeCycle/lyfecycle-api/README.md

 ####Change a user's mileage

-Update how many miles a user has ridden.
-The `miles` parameter can be positive or negative.
+Increment how many miles a user has ridden.
+The `miles` parameter can be positive or negative and is added to the user's current mileage count.

 	curl -i -X POST -H 'Content-Type: application/json' -d '{"userId": "123", "miles": "100.25}' http://127.0.0.1:3000/users/change-mileage